TheJonDotCom/msft-intro-to-gitops-2025-04-23/LAB01/LAB02.md

 ---

 ## Update README ##

+In this step, you will update the default README.md file to make it more informative and useful.
+A good README.md typically includes key information about the project, such as its description, features, how to contribute, getting started instructions, and licensing details.
+To save time, you can use tools like GitHub Copilot to help generate content for your README.

+Start by copying the provided content into your README.md file.
+This content introduces the "Hello World API" project, highlights its features, outlines the project structure, and provides prerequisites and licensing information.
+Open the README.md file in the lab-api directory in Visual Studio Code, paste the content, and save the changes using Ctrl + S.

+Next, check the status of your local repository using the git status command.
+You will notice that README.md is marked as modified but not yet staged for commit.
+Stage the file using git add README.md, then commit the changes with a descriptive message using git commit -m 'updated README with info about our project.'.
+Finally, push the changes to the remote repository using git push.
+If you encounter an error indicating that the branch does not have an upstream branch, configure Git to automatically set up the remote branch by running git config --global push.autoSetupRemote true.
+Then, run git push again to successfully push the changes.

+After completing these steps, visit your GitHub repository to verify the updated README.md file.
+If you notice any formatting issues, such as the project structure not displaying correctly, return to your local repository, fix the issue (e.g., by adding a code block around the project structure), and push the changes again.

 1. The default README isn't very useful so let's add some content that helps people understand what our repo\project does.
 Typically your REPO would include some key information, such as Description, Features, How to contribute, Getting Started, License Inforation, etc etc.